A-Star100/A-Star100.github.io/README.md

 You should expect index files and other necessary files here.

 ## Revamping
 If you noticed (all of you would've but of you didn't it's fine), the site got revamped.
-Older versions of my website used [W3.CSS](https://www.w3schools.com/w3css/defaulT.asp) (and the slightly newer one used a W3.CSS template), which was plain.
-My website now looks more clear and relaxing, and most importantly, less cluttered.
-If you were **SUPER** attentive, the site almost always used W3.CSS (but it didn't heavily rely on it until now), but the revamp also has its own custom styles (obvi).
+My website has always used [W3.CSS](https://www.w3schools.com/w3css/defaulT.asp) (and the slightly newer one used a W3.CSS template), which was plain.
+My website now looks more clear and relaxing, and most importantly, less cluttered (but still relies HEAVILY on W3.CSS).
+If you were **SUPER** attentive, the site always used W3.CSS (but it didn't heavily rely on it until now), but the revamp also has its own custom styles (obvi).

 Hope you like the revamped site!